Early Anomaly Detection and Location in Distribution Network: A Data-Driven Approach: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} distribution network is an important part of the power system, and its reliability is directly related to the safety of the entire system.
-One main factor that influence the reliability is the anomalies caused by overload, unbalanced three-phase voltages or currents, system swing, etc. It is important for the safety analysis and decision making of self-healing control strategy to detect and locate the anomalies in an early phase.
-With numerous branch lines and complicated network structure, it becomes difficult to realize anomaly detection and location in the distribution network.
-What's more, the anomalies may present intermittent, asymmetric, and sporadic spikes, which are random in magnitude and could involve sporadic bursts as well, and exhibit complex, nonlinear, and dynamic characteristics \cite{jaafari2007underground}.
-On this occasion, model-based methods are questionable because they are usually based on certain assumptions and simplifications.
+\IEEEPARstart{T}{he} distribution network is an important part of the power system, and its operating state is directly related to the safety of the entire system.
+One main factor that influences the operating state of the distribution network are the anomalies caused by overload, unbalanced three-phase voltage or current, system swing, etc. The anomalies, in general, may last for a period of time, but if can't be detected and located in time, they will be likely to expand and even cause power failures or system black out. {Therefore, it is important to realize anomaly detection and localization at an early stage for the safety analysis and decision making of control strategy.
+In practice, the anomaly usually generates complex, nonliear and intermittent features with random magnitue \cite{jaafari2007underground}, which makes it difficult for detecting and localizing them at an early stage.
+Meanwhile, with the increasing expansion of distribution network, it becomes more difficult for the model-based approaches to realize early anomaly detection and localization for the numerous branch lines and complex network topology.}